ferhatkefsiz/ig-toolkit/README.md

 ### How long do you get temporarily blocked on Instagram?

 If you haven’t been given a date with your action blocked message, the temporary ban can last from a couple hours to a couple days and onward to four weeks.
-We’ve never heard of a ban lasting longer than four weeks.
+I’ve never heard of a ban lasting longer than four weeks.
 If you have been given a date, the action block typically ends at the same time of day as when you first received it.

 ## Contributing